Boundary Field: The Fire

 The wooden stands were destroyed by fire on March 17, 1911.
 Around 11:30 in the morning, the fire started and spread rapidly due to a southwestern wind, threatening to destroy the nearby lumber yard owned by the Eisinger Brothers on 7th and W Street NW.
 It was detected when a bicycle police officer, T. F. Sweeney of the 8th precinct, James P. O'Dea, superintendent of the park and another man noticed a small curl of smoke coming from under the bleachers as they were standing at the main entrance.
 The police officer ran to the police telephone box located at 7th Street and Florida Ave NW.
 No. 7 Engine Company responded to the call while the superintendent attempted to put out the fire by hand, burning himself to the wrist.
 Upon arrival, it was determined that the fire was beyond the control of a single engine and reinforcement was called from another local police box.

 The Fire Deputy Chief, G. J. Sullivan arrived at the scene in the chief's automobile.
 The nearby lumber yard had suffered significant damage in two previous fires, with the latest only four years prior and damaging the clubhouse and grandstand.
 Based on those facts and the height of the flames in the air, a general alarm was called.
 Two lines of hoses were laid through the main entrance but the fire spread in the opposite direction, sweeping around the north side of the grandstand.
 It reached the outfield bleachers and soon after, the old storehouses in the Freedman's Hospital and used by the lumber yard, causing $25,000 worth of damage.
 The Fire Department focused on saving the open bleachers on the south field and the main portion of the lumber yard by keeping the piles of lumber wet.

 The Fire Chief, Frank J. Wagner, was on a business trip to New York City.
-He was on his way back to Washington, DC as the fire started.
+He was on his way back to Washington, D.C., when the fire started.
 His train happened to pass in through the Eckington Yards only a few blocks from the fire and he could see the smoke and flames.
-He got in a car at Union Station to arrive in time to take charge after his deputy had announced the fire was under control.
+He got in a car at Washington Union Station to arrive in time to take charge after his deputy had announced the fire was under control.
 The fire had attracted large crowds causing 7th, U and 9th Streets NW to be shut down to traffic.
 The reserves of almost every police precinct needed to be called in to contain the crowds.